sl/swift-reduce/README.md

 As you can see, a few conveniences have been added to make working with SwiftReduce actions easier!
 The main ones used here are:

-- Most places where closures are taken by SwiftUI, you can instead pass a SwiftReduce `Action` and everything will work fine!
+- Most places where closures are taken by SwiftUI, you can instead pass a SwiftReduce `Action` and everything will (eventually) work fine!
+Currently, only a few such locations have been implemented, but more are being added as the framework develops.
 - you can get a `Binding` from your `Store` which publishes SwiftReduce `Action` by subscripting it with a keypath to the value in your store, and giving it a closure which determines which `Action` to publish on changes.

+##### Disclaimer

+Swift reduce is in no way associated with Apple, the Swift project, or the actual SwiftUI.